mhayescs19/p1-mosaic-spring/README.md

 * [Custom CSS Styling](https://github.com/mhayescs19/p1-mosaic-spring/blob/master/src/main/resources/static/css/student-calendar.css#L1) page for Calendar that styles multiple nested div blocks with padding, margin, alignement, etc.
 * [HTML Calendar](https://github.com/mhayescs19/p1-mosaic-spring/blob/master/src/main/resources/templates/synergy/studentCalendar.html#L36) page with multiple nested div blocks that is styled with CSS and dates and important events hardcoded into the Calendar.<br><br>

-**Runtime Guidance**
+**Ticket Guidance**
-- Navigate to [/synergy/student/calendar](http://ec2-44-239-226-169.us-west-2.compute.amazonaws.com/synergy/student/calendar) to view calendar page
+- Navigate to [/synergy/student/calendar](http://ec2-44-239-226-169.us-west-2.compute.amazonaws.com/synergy/student/calendar) to view calendar page  (may have to create an account and log in.
+For guide on how to do that, see Runtime Guidance at top of README)

 ## 2/26  Weekly Project Contributions and Artifacts Log
 ### Week 11